ernw/AndroTickler/README.md

 **AndroTickler**
 =================

 A java tool that helps to pentest Android apps faster, more easily and more efficiently.
 AndroTickler offers many features of information gathering, static and dynamic checks that cover most of the aspects of Android apps pentesting.
 It also offers several features that pentesters need during their pentests.
-AndroTickler also integrates with Frida to provide method manipulation and pinning circumvention.
-It was previously published under the name of Tickler.
+AndroTickler also integrates with Frida to provide method tracing and manipulation.
+It was previously published under the name of **Tickler**.

 AndroTickler requires a linux host and a rooted Android device connected to its USB port.
 The tool does not install anything on the Android device, it only creates a *Tickler* directory on /sdcard .
 AndroTickler depends on Android SDK to run commands on the device and copy app's data to *TicklerWorkspace* directory on the host for further analysis. *TicklerWorkspace* is the working directory of AndroTickler and each app has a separate subdirectory in *TicklerWorkspace* which can contain the following (depending on user actions):
 - DataDir directory: a copy of the data directory of the app